 When will the camp be held?

-The five-week camp will be held 1–4 p.m. on Fridays during June and July 2024.
-The dates will be:
+The 2024 camp was held 1–4 p.m. on Fridays during June and July.
+The dates were:

 What types of activities will students participate in?